morpho-org/pre-liquidation/README.md

 ## Solidity version

-The main contracts (`PreLiquidation` and `PreLiquidationFactory`) are written in Solidity 0.8.27.
-The bytecode of these contracts could contain new opcodes (e.g., `PUSH0`, `MCOPY`, `TSTORE`, `TLOAD`) so one should make sure that the contract bytecode can be handled by the chain used for deployment.
+As a consequence of using Solidity 0.8.27, the bytecode of the contracts could contain new opcodes (e.g., `PUSH0`, `MCOPY`, `TSTORE`, `TLOAD`) so one should make sure that the contract bytecode can be handled by the target chain for deployment.

 ## Audits